Hello! Welcome!

 Buddhist teachings and practice are the third major root of my approach.

-Let us keep in mind that Buddhism is a vast field.
-Already on the lower level of distinction between the three main schools: Theravada, Mahayana and Vajrayana, we come across certain differences in interpretation and especially transmission and way of application the original teachings.
+Buddhism is a vast field.
+At the very basic level of distinction it branches into three main schools: Theravada, Mahayana and Vajrayana, each with different interpretations and practical applications of the original teachings.

 In a way, everything that needed to be said has been said in The Four Noble Truths, The Noble Eightfold Path, Interdependent Co-arising (paṭiccasamuppāda), and related teachings.